 CityHealth, an initiative of the de

 Beaumont Foundation and Kaiser

 Permanente, advances a package of proven

 policy solutions that will help millions of

 people live longer, better lives in vibrant,

 prosperous communities.
-CityHealth will
+CityHealth

-regularly evaluate cities on the number
+regularly evaluates cities on the number

-and strength of their policies. http://www.
+and strength of their policies.
+Learn more

-cityhealth.org/
+at cityhealth.org.